Riiickkk/ici_template/README.md

 ---

 ### 2️.
-Open Anaconda Prompt → change to the project folder
+Open Anaconda Prompt and change to the project folder

 #### 2-A  Launch Anaconda Prompt
 1. Press the Windows key and type **“Anaconda Prompt”**, then hit Enter.